snowdriftcoop/snowdrift/BEGINNERS.md

     sdm init
     Snowdrift Development

-Open up http://localhost:3000 in your browser to see the Snowdrift site.
+Go to http://localhost:3000 in your web browser to see the Snowdrift site.

 Now you can play with Snowdrift locally.
 To log into the site, use the built-in system with
 user: `admin` pass: `admin`